 Prime Minister Harris continued: “I feel good because we are delivering to you, and we are delivering for the people.
 Today, all I need say is Team Unity has delivered.
 This project, when it would be fully completed, would have cost over $1 million.
 We feel that these are monies well spent, well spent, because we cannot put a price tag on health and on lives.
 We feel assured of that.
 Interestingly, we heard today that $365,000.00, in fact 36.5%, has come from private sector contributions.
 Let’s hail public-private sector partnership.”

+The new refurbishment has made use of materials such as Fiberglass Reinforced Panels, which will provide an attractive, yet still sanitary, environment for all.
 Further work to be done at the Mary Charles Hospital includes the completion of a new dental unit and conference facilities.